A vegan take on the classic Aussie Weis Mango Ice Cream Bars! A creamy mango ice cream topped with coconut ice cream perfect for a Summery treat.

 I'm always up for shortcuts BUT these are a few *essential* steps otherwise your ice cream won't be as creamy.
 I've learnt this all the hard way and want to save you from getting a headache in the kitchen!

-It might take some time to make this recipe but most of it is spent *waiting*.
+It take time to make this recipe but most of it is spent *waiting*.
 The actual work only takes about 15 minutes.
 I hope you enjoy this recipe!

 Want more Summery recipes?